dotnet/AspNetCore.Docs/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity.md

     - [`Microsoft.AspNet.Identity.Core`](http://www.nuget.org/packages/Microsoft.AspNet.Identity.Core/)
    This package has the core interfaces for ASP.NET Identity.
 This package can be used to write an implementation for ASP.NET Identity that targets different persistence stores such as Azure Table Storage, NoSQL databases etc.
     - [`Microsoft.AspNet.Identity.OWIN`](http://www.nuget.org/packages/Microsoft.AspNet.Identity.Owin/)
    This package contains functionality that is used to plug in OWIN authentication with ASP.NET Identity in ASP.NET applications.
-This is used when you add log in functionality to your application and call into OWIN Cookie Authentication middleware to generate a cookie.
+This is used when you add sign in functionality to your application and call into OWIN Cookie Authentication middleware to generate a cookie.
 3. Creating a user.
    Launch the application and then click on the **Register** link to create a user.
-The following image shows the Register page which collects the user name and password.
+The following image shows the Register page that collects the user name and password.

     ![](introduction-to-aspnet-identity/_static/image2.png)

    When the user selects the **Register** button, the `Register` action of the Account controller creates the user by calling the ASP.NET Identity API, as highlighted below:

     [!code-csharp[Main](introduction-to-aspnet-identity/samples/sample1.cs?highlight=8-9)]
-4. Log in.
+4. Sign in.
-   If the user was successfully created, she is logged in by the `SignInAsync` method.
+   If the user was successfully created, she is signed in by the `SignInAsync` method.

     [!code-csharp[Main](introduction-to-aspnet-identity/samples/sample6.cs?highlight=12)]